FrancoBarppG/EasyML/README.md

 # EasyML

-A website for trying out machine learning algorithms with visual support.
+Web interface with interactive graphing on machine learning algorithms.